sbmlteam/sbmlteam.github.io/site/content/software/libsbml/libsbml-docs/known-pitfalls.md

 ## Some `libsbml_wrap.cpp` files produce compile-time warnings

-As mentioned above, many of the language bindings in libSBML are created using <a target="_blank" href="http://www.swig.org">SWIG</a>, a language wrapper generator.
+As mentioned above, many of the language bindings in libSBML are created using <a href="http://www.swig.org">SWIG</a>, a language wrapper generator.
 The output of SWIG for libSBML is a file named <code>libsbml_wrap.cpp</code> in the respective language binding's subdirectory (e.g., <code>src/bindings/java</code>).

 In some cases, the <code>libsbml_wrap.cpp</code> file produced by SWIG will cause compilers to issue warnings during compilation.
 The following is an example from the Ruby language bindings compiled on Mac&nbsp;OS&nbsp;X 10.9 using plain <code>make</code>: